ma2gedev/breadcrumble/README.md

     end

-Second arugment passed url_for method for convenient use, except specify nil.
+Second arugment passed `url_for` method for convenient use, except specify `nil`.

-You can use Proc object for arguments, the library calls proc with controller context as argument.
+You can use `Proc` object for arguments, the library calls proc with controller context as argument.

 If you would like to use multiple breadcrumb, call `add_breadcrumb_to` method with breadcrumb trail index.